-Welcome to New Pathways Ketamine clinics, offering ketamine infusions and ketamine-assisted psychotherapy to clients with treatment-resistant mood and anxiety conditions in the San Francisco Bay Area.
+Welcome to New Pathways Ketamine clinics, offering ketamine infusions and ketamine-assisted psychotherapy to clients with treatment-resistant mood and anxiety conditions in New York.

 As a young neuroscience researcher, I observed the symptoms of those with longstanding mood conditions diminish or disappear with the help of the novel medicines or treatments.
 It was incredibly rewarding to see the relief on patients’ faces and watch regain their sense of self.
 I have continually incorporated leading-edge, evidence-based treatments into my practice, to give patients the best therapy options possible.